myGat/AI-dungeon/DevTool/ReadMe.md

 - It allows to concatenate several file to create the 4 files you can copy/paste on AID (the shared library, the input modifier, the context modifier and the output modifer)

-- Then it create a webpage you can open on your computer to test and the scripts.
+- Then it create a webpage you can open on your computer to test and debug the scripts.
 This allows you to make some basic debug, and correct the bugs directly on your local computer - instead of correcting on AID and then backcopy the corrections on your local computer.